eljefe303030/Melius/README.md

 **Q. How do I disable the conversation camera changes so that it uses the original system?**

-A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder, locate the following 2 lines and add a '#' symbol at the beginning of both lines `fDialogueCameraFailsafeFPFOV=100` `fDialogueCameraCollisionRadius=2` Save the ini file.
+A. Open the StarfieldCustom.ini file, which is located in the 'profiles' folder, locate the following 3 lines and add a '#' symbol at the beginning of the lines `fDialogueCameraFailsafeFPFOV=105`
+`fDialogueCameraPlayerDesiredDist=1.9`
+`fDialogueCameraPlayerTooCloseDist=1.6`
+Save the ini file.

-**Q. Can I use a controller?
+**Q. Can I use a controller?**

-A. Yes, see [these instructions](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) on how to bind any additional key commands.
+A. Yes, see [these instructions](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) on how to bind any additional key commands, such as the reload key `R`.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)